corgikit/pancake-document/products/syrup-pool/syrup-pool-guide/syrup-pool-faq.md

 2. Stake CAKE, earn other tokens.&#x20;
 3. Stake other tokens, earn CAKE

-The rewards for the "Stake CAKE, earn CAKE" Syrup Pools come from the [CAKE emissions](https://docs.pancakeswap.finance/tokenomics/cake/cake-tokenomics).
+The rewards for the "Stake CAKE, earn CAKE" Syrup Pools come from the [CAKE emissions](https://docs.zexdex.app/tokenomics/cake/cake-tokenomics).
 Each block, a number of CAKE tokens are allocated as rewards for these pools.

 The rewards for the "Stake CAKE, earn other tokens" type are provided by the project teams who sponsor a Syrup Pool.

-For the "Stake other tokens, earn CAKE" type, the PancakeSwap treasury buys back CAKE from the market to distribute as rewards.
-These pools are funded by PancakeSwap, not by the projects themselves.
+For the "Stake other tokens, earn CAKE" type, the ZexdexApp treasury buys back CAKE from the market to distribute as rewards.
+These pools are funded by ZexdexApp, not by the projects themselves.

 ### What’s SYRUP Token?

-PancakeSwap’s SYRUP Token is deposited in your wallet when you interact with the **Manual** “Stake CAKE, Earn CAKE” Syrup Pool.
+ZexdexApp’s SYRUP Token is deposited in your wallet when you interact with the **Manual** “Stake CAKE, Earn CAKE” Syrup Pool.
 It's not staked for&#x20;

 It’s basically an IOU that shows how much CAKE you’ve staked in the pool.